mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-love/discussion-of-particular-forms-of-love/whether-self-love-is-a-defilement.md

 Notes:

 There is a question about how self-love should be understood in the Canon.
 If "love" is read as "pema", then the prospects for an undefiled self-love seem fewer.
+If "love" is divested of its affectionate connotations and is understood merely along the lines of a wish for one's own true happiness and pursuing that, then the prospects seem good.

 Famous exchange between King Pasenadi and Mallika.
 Also SN 1.13.